 Start By Taking It Apart

-Finally, there is also an expresscard slot, which is less useful, but since there’s an opening in the case, I’ll need to try use that for something as well, although I’m not so sure exactly what at this time.
+Finally, there is also an ExpressCard slot, which is less useful, but since there’s an opening in the case, I’ll need to try to use that for something as well, although I’m not so sure exactly what at this time.

 The keyboard easily comes out, since it’s only secured by one or two screws below.
-A little pressure and a firm push towards the display, and it simply lifts out, complete with the trackpoint buttons.
+With a little pressure and a firm push toward the display, it simply lifts out, complete with the Trackpoint buttons.
 Nice!